The Gallbladder and Gallstones: Problems and Possible Treatments

 The body may be able to deal with small gallstones that leave the gallbladder by itself.
 These gallstones move with the bile into the duodenum.
 From here, the stones travel through the rest of the small intestine, into the large intestine, and then out of the body in the feces.
 Larger gallstones or gallstones that block passageways are more problematic.

-At the moment the most effective way of solving a gallstone problem is to remove the gallbladder.
+At the moment the most effective way of solving a gallstone problem seems to be removal of the gallbladder.
 We don’t need the organ to survive.
 Some bile normally flows directly from the liver through the hepatic duct towards the duodenum.
 If a person lacks a gallbladder, all the bile flows from the liver to the duodenum.

 Unless a person has other health problems that may make surgery dangerous, most doctors recommend that gallstones be removed surgically.
 Traditional surgery to remove the gallbladder is called a cholecystectomy.
 A more common method of removing the gallbladder today is known as a laparoscopy.
 This is sometimes known as "keyhole surgery" and is minimally invasive.
 In this type of surgery, several very small incisions are made.
 A tiny camera attached to a tube is inserted through one incision so that the surgeon can see inside the body.
 Surgical instruments are inserted through other incisions to remove the gallbladder.